holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_chatbot_search_game/lesson_plan.md

 ## Essential Questions

 - What techniques can find a solution in a complex search space?
-- How should different skill levels utilize Chatbots?
+- How should different skill levels utilize ChatBots?

 ## Lesson Plan

 In this lesson, students are exposed to the power of ChatBots such as ChatGPT and Claude.ai.
 First, we review concepts about search space exploration from the previous class.
 Then, we see how Claude.ai would have answered the given homework and critique its answers.
-After that, I show them what ChatGPT output when I asked it to create a version of "Search Space Battleship" and dig through the code it produced.
+After that, I show them what Claud.ai wrote when I asked it to create a version of "Search Space Battleship" and dig through the code it produced.
 Finally, we discuss all of this.